-- (a) A casual employee is engaged by the hour for not more than 38 ordinary hours per week Monday to Sunday. - (b) A casual employee may leave the employer's service or be discharged without notice. - (c) Casual employees may be employed for up to 10 ordinary hours each day, provided that all time worked in excess of ordinary working hours on any one day or in excess of 38 hours in any one week will be overtime.
+- (a) A casual employee is engaged by the hour for not more than 38 ordinary hours per week Monday to Sunday. - (b) A casual employee may leave the employer's service or be discharged without notice. - (c) Casual employees may be employed for up to eight ordinary hours each day, provided that all time worked in excess of eight ordinary working hours on any one day will be overtime. - (d) Casual employees will be paid the hourly rates prescribed for the appropriate classification in clause 14-Minimum wages, plus an ordinary time loading of 25%.

-- (d) Casual employees will be paid the hourly rates prescribed for the appropriate classification in clause 14-Minimum wages, plus an ordinary time loading of 25%. - (e) A casual employee will be engaged for a minimum period of three hours work or receive a minimum payment of three hours per engagement, except where the parties otherwise mutually agree.
+(e) A casual employee will be engaged for a minimum period of three hours work or receive a minimum payment of three hours per engagement.